 For the lemon cake, I used the same recipe I used for my Lemon Blueberry Cake, but scaled it up for slightly thicker layers.
 For the lemon curd, I modified a recipe we used in pastry school (it’s SO good omg).
 Be sure to check out my tutorial for How to Make Lemon Curd.
 Those went off without a hitch, but I made a couple of mistakes working with the elderflower cordial.

 Initially, I made an elderflower syrup by bringing 1/4 cup water and 1/4 cup sugar to a boil before stirring 2 Tbsp of elderflower cordial into it.
-This tasted delicious, but once used on the cake, the elderflower was overpowered by the lemon flavours.
+This tasted delicious, but once used on the cake, the elderflower was overpowered by the lemon flavors.
 The cordial itself is actually already a syrup (since you’d need to dilute it to use in drinks, etc.) so I should have just used it straight up.
 You can choose to do it either way though.